what to write in an email when sending a resume

 If someone recommended you for the job, definitely make this clear in the subject line.
 You can add your title or qualification if you wish but remember, keep the subject line succinct.

-Continue the next paragraph with a short but effective introduction of your best and proudest achievements.
+Thirdly, you need to present your best and proudest achievements.
 Of course, only mention those achievements that are relevant for the job.
 Close this paragraph by saying what value you would bring to the company and which skills you will use to accomplish this.

 In the closing paragraph you need to say that you're looking forward to hearing back from them and meeting in person.
 You may add a captivating call for action but be careful not to sound rude or overly keen.